 Redevelopment and investment in Downtown Roanoke has resulted in more city renters, with much of the new housing in the neighborhood created with renters in mind, according to The Roanoke Times.

 However, that may not be enough.
-There are about 108,900 single-family homes in Roanoke, accounting for 74% of the total housing inventory.
-Out of those, Trulia shows only two dozen houses for rent in the City of Roanoke.
+There are about 110,000 single-family homes in Roanoke, accounting for 75% of the total housing inventory, with the majority owner-occupied.

 The shortage of rental property helps to explain why the demand for real estate in Roanoke keeps growing.
 Virginia Business recently observed that “People are parking money in real estate because they’re worried about the volatility on Wall Street and they know that their returns on bond yields are not very good right now.”